Ejostol/Falling-Stands-/paper.md

 ### Pollen Nation

 The risk of pollinosis—a reaction to the pollen released every spring as Cryptomerias begin to breed—has changed the composition of Japanese plantations.
 Female trees release up to 5 pounds of pollen each spring relying on pollinators and the wind to spread their seed.
 Across the country, 33 million people are affected by pollinosis in what becomes the nation’s largest public health crisis each year.
 Japan’s health and forestry agencies have developed a comprehensive public health campaign to limit exposure.
 Monitors throughout major cities and the countryside count the amount of pollen in the air, and warnings to wear masks and avoid going outside are issued in urban areas by government agencies, universities, and public health clinics working together.
 In urban areas such as Tokyo, where tree plantations exist directly outside the city, containing pollinosis is challenging.
-High rooftops employ Cryptomeria canopies to collect pollen, before it falls onto roadways where tires churn it up, creating a loop of resuspending pollen after it falls to the ground[^39].
+High rooftops employ Cryptomeria canopies to collect pollen, before it falls onto roadways where tires churn it up, creating a loop of resuspending pollen after it falls to the ground.[^39]

 <param ve-image "crypto-pollen2.jpg"
        label="A map of pollen clouds and soil profiles with instances of Cryptomeria since the last glacial period.
 The diameter of the circle represents the intensity of pollen observed.
-Map adapted by Kira Clingen from N. Ooi, "Vegetated history of Japan since last glacial period based on palynological data," Japanese Jouranl of Hitsorical Botany 25 (2016): 1-11." license="Image by authors, no permissions needed."
+Map adapted by Kira Clingen from N. Ooi, "Vegetated history of Japan since last glacial period based on palynological data," Japanese Jouranl of Hitsorical Botany 25 (2016): 1-11." license="Image by authors, no permissions needed.">

 The Japanese government has worked to genetically alter the species, which would allow the rural forestry industry to continue in an era of increasing urbanization in Japan.
 It started a campaign to produce pollen without the allergens _Cry j1_ and _Cry j2_, which create symptoms of pollinosis.
 Research agencies across the archipelago breed these hypo-allergenic trees for future plantations.
 Since 2007, 130 different pollen-free varieties have been produced.
 The cost of these trees makes them a challenge to plant as an alternative to the non-modified Cryptomeria trees.
 A program of subsidies from the Japanese government, however, attempts to lessen the burden on foresters.[^40]